 Whether you brought your lunch or you’re eating out with friends, everyone appreciates good table manners that your parents should have taught you.
 Keep your elbows off the table, don’t talk with your mouth full, and avoid reaching across people to grab the saltshaker.
 Formal dinners have more etiquette rules, so if you’ll be going to one of those, take a little time to brush up on what’s expected.

 When eating in a restaurant, there are additional rules you need to follow.
 You need to be considerate of everyone, from others in your group to the server.
-Make sure your children know how to behave before you take them to a restaurant so they'll be welcome back.
+Make sure your you talk to your children about behaving properly before you take them to a restaurant so they'll be welcome back.

 Remove Your Hat